PrimeDAO/bal-distribution/README.md

 npm run seed-allocations:kovan
 ```

+USERS:

+Look at IPFS upload of allocations

-Create a proof of your claim to copy into etherscan to verify & then claim:
+Create a proof of your claim: enter your in place of <ADDRESS> in line 98 `create-proof.ts`.
+The function call parameters will be written to `FOR-CLAIM.json`
 ```
 npm run create-proof:kovan
 ```